top of page

 Program Details

-October 11* Celebrate the closing of program with a group visit to the publisher's office.
-Delve into the world of the publishing company, gaining insights from the perspective of the publisher.
-Expand your knowledge and uncover the truths behind the scenes as we get all of your questions answered during our Q&A "Music Business Fact or Fiction???."
-Zoom in if you live out of town.
+August 18 Group Meeting "Music Business: Fact or Fiction?": Visit to the publisher's office in-person (or Zoom).
+We'll delve into the world of the publishing company, gaining insights from the perspective of the publisher.
+Expand your knowledge of the music business and uncover the truths behind the scenes as we get all of your questions answered during our Q&A session.

 *Dates are subject to change depending on publisher's availability.